janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

     requests that you should ignore).

-    To switch to streams corresponding to the other HTTP requests/responses, modify the "Stream" field in the lower right-hand corner of the screen (e.g., 1, 2, 3, etc.).
+    To switch to streams corresponding to the other HTTP requests/responses, modify the "Stream" field in the lower right-hand corner of the window (e.g., 1, 2, 3, etc.).